citelao/cse132-site/_assignments/02-colorizer.md

 Let's get started with the assignment.

-1. Create a new Arduino sketch (in the `arduino/assignment1/` folder of your repository) called `indicator`.
+1. Open the blank Arduino sketch (in the `Arduino/assignment1/indicator` folder of your repository) called `indicator`.
 2.
 	<aside class="sidenote">
 	### Overwhelming circuit diagram syndrome